List of Greyhawk deities: Istus

 Istus is the goddess of Fate, Destiny, Divination, and the Future.
 She is known as the Lady of Our Fate and the Colorless and All-Colored.
 Her symbol is a golden spindle with three strands.

 Iuz

 Iuz (pronounced YOOZ, EE-uz or EYE-ooze) is the chaotic evil demigod of Deceit, Evil, Oppression, Pain, and Wickedness.
 Iuz is variously called "The Old One" and "Old Wicked," among other titles.
 Unlike most Greyhawk deities, Iuz makes his home on Oerth, where he rules a broad swath of the Flanaess known as the Empire of Iuz.
 Iuz was also named as one of the greatest villains in D&D history by the final print issue of Dragon.
 His symbol is a grinning human skull, or a human skull with blood-red highlights.
-Iuz was created by E. Gary Gygax in his early Castle Greyhawk sessions in which Robert J. Kuntz's character, Robilar was responsible for releasing nine demi-gods.
+A long-established deity associated with Greyhawk, Iuz was created by E. Gary Gygax in his early Castle Greyhawk sessions in which Robert J. Kuntz's character, Robilar was responsible for releasing nine demi-gods.
 Iuz emerged as one of these demi-gods.